2019 ENY/NATS Musical Theater Competition

 Teachers who are not members of NATS are encouraged to send their students to ensure broad participation throughout our region’s vocal community.
 However, students of non-NATS members will not be able to continue on in the regional and national NATS events, but will be considered for the Honors Recital.

 Please read the General Information and Participation Requirements and Application for the event at the bottom of this page.
 Students should complete the information online and follow the directions for submission.
 We ask that teachers go over the biography with students before they submit it.

-Materials and applications are due Monday, September 17th.
 We will be accepting the first 30 applicants and creating a waiting list.
-We encourage students to complete the online application process and send the fee to Fran Wittmann early in order to ensure their participation.
-Materials need to be received by September 17th to ensure the student’s participation in the festival.
+We encourage students to complete the online application process in order to ensure their participation.
+Materials need to be received by October 1 to ensure the student’s participation in the festival.

-The festival will feature musical coaching sessions with Capital Region collaborative pianists Michael Clement and Todd Sisley and a dramatic master class with internationally acclaimed vocal artist Daniel Teadt.
+The festival will feature musical coaching sessions with Capital Region collaborative pianists Michael Clement and Josiah Stocker, and a dramatic master class.
 The chapter is excited to bring this comprehensive experience to area vocal students to help promote compelling performances of the art song repertoire.
-This year we are encouraging the exploration of art songs by or inspired by Leonard Bernstein in honor of her bicentennial celebration, and also encourage celebrating songs of her husband Robert Schumann and close friend, Johannes Brahms.
+This year we are encouraging the exploration of art songs by Clara Schumann in honor of her bicentennial celebration, and also encourage celebrating songs of her husband Robert Schumann and close friend, Johannes Brahms.